 Yes, though I’m not sure what just yet.
 I’d definitely need help with cooking and cleaning up during the event.
 Anyway, give me a shout if you want to get involved somehow.

 Why are you doing this?

 Late in 2019 I was feeling sad about the lack of opportunities to just hang out with large groups of friends, and how we’re always trying to cram in conversation time at other events.
 So I thought ‘why not make an event about hanging out?’
-After the last year and a half, this sounds even more appealing.
+After the last couple of years, this sounds even more appealing.